 All the grapes you can swallow.
 In Spain, there is this tradition of chewing and swallowing 12 grapes just before New Year.
 Each grape represents a single month.
 If you are able to successfully complete this task, you’ll have an amazing year.

 Christmas and New Year’s customs are strong among the Spanish people and Hispanic cultures.
 Check out our 14 Essential Spanish Christmas Songs To Brighten Your Holidays With Joy.

 Spain’s highest mountain is not even in Spain.
 ‘Pico del Teide’ is Spain’s highest mountain, but in fact, this mountain is located on the Canary islands.
 Its height is about 3.715 km above sea level.

-As fascinating and romantic as it is, mastering the Spanish language will give you another perspective of the world, an opportunity to get to know how others think, feel and understand their surroundings.
+As fascinating and romantic as it is, mastering the Spanish travel language will give you another perspective of the world, and an opportunity to get to know how others think, feel and understand their surroundings.

-Here at SpanishVIP we would love to accompany you on this journey.
+Here at SpanishVIP, we would love to accompany you on this journey.
 If you’re ready to take your practice to the next level, our team can support you.
 Try a free private class or 7-day trial of our group classes to see why thousands of students choose to trust us.